 Prepay credit works by giving you a bonus for pre-loading your account with a cash balance.
 You get 25% bonus cash.
 The minimum deposit is £5.

 Clearly then you would think it’s pretty obvious which one is better!
-At a 25% bonus, as long as the cashback is below that it makes sense to use the bonus every time surely.
+With a 25% bonus, surely it makes sense to use the bonus every time as long as the cashback is below that.
 But let’s look into it a bit more.

 What are you buying?

-I was shopping for a Christmas card only.
-But what you’re buying affects what’s the best route.
-According to the Moonpig FAQ’s the Prepay scheme can’t be used if you’re purchasing personalised children’s books, or flowers and plants.
+What you’re buying affects what’s the best route.
+According to the Moonpig FAQs, the Prepay scheme can’t be used if you’re purchasing personalised children’s books, or flowers and plants.
 If you’re shopping for any of those then it’s straightforward, go directly through Topcashback and get the cashback rate instead.